Faraday effect

 The Faraday effect or Faraday rotation, sometimes referred to as the magneto-optic Faraday effect (MOFE), is a physical magneto-optical phenomenon.
 The Faraday effect causes a polarization rotation which is proportional to the projection of the magnetic field along the direction of the light propagation.
 Formally, it is a special case of gyroelectromagnetism obtained when the dielectric permittivity tensor is diagonal.
 This effect occurs in most optically transparent dielectric materials (including liquids) under the influence of magnetic fields.

 Discovered by Michael Faraday in 1845, the Faraday effect was the first experimental evidence that light and electromagnetism are related.
 The theoretical basis of electromagnetic radiation (which includes visible light) was completed by James Clerk Maxwell in the 1860s.

-The Faraday effect is caused by left and right circularly polarized waves propagating at slightly different speeds, a property known as circular birefringence.
+The Faraday effect is caused by left and right circularly polarized waves propagating at slightly different speeds, a property known as optical rotation (or circular birefringence).
 Since a linear polarization can be decomposed into the superposition of two equal-amplitude circularly polarized components of opposite handedness and different phase, the effect of a relative phase shift, induced by the Faraday effect, is to rotate the orientation of a wave's linear polarization.

 The Faraday effect has applications in measuring instruments.
 For instance, the Faraday effect has been used to measure optical rotatory power, for remote sensing of magnetic fields (such as fiber optic current sensors) and for magneto-optical imaging.
 The Faraday effect is used in spintronics research to study the polarization of electron spins in semiconductors.
 In the superconducting field, it is used to study the dynamic of fluxons in thin films.
 Faraday rotators can be used for amplitude modulation of light, and are the basis of optical isolators and optical circulators; such components are required in optical telecommunications and other laser applications.